FREEWHEEL PRIVACY AND COOKIES POLICY

 Your interactions with the user community programs we have with third party social networking Sites such as Facebook, LinkedIn, and Twitter may be displayed on this Site and used by us in a manner consistent with this Policy.
 Your interactions may also be displayed in your social networking profile.
 These interactions may be viewable by anyone that has access to that profile, depending on your privacy settings with the social networking Site.
 You should review the privacy policies of these social networking Sites to understand who may have access to your interactions and how the Site may use them.

-With respect to personal data received or transferred pursuant to each Privacy Shield Framework, we are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
+We are subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.
 In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 We take reasonable precautions to keep your personal data secure and where we share your data with third parties we require them to do the same.
 The information is collected and stored in a manner that is appropriate for the nature of the data that we collect and the need to fulfil your request.
 Access to your personal data is restricted to prevent unauthorised access, loss, modification or misuse and is only permitted among our staff on a need-to-know basis.
 If you have any questions about the security of your personal information, you can contact us at email@example.com.